rfennell/AzurePipelines/Extensions/Pester/readme.md

 Releases
 - 1.0.x - initial public release (targets Pester 3.3.5)
-- 4.0.x - changed versioning to fit with new release pipeline (still targets Pester 3.3.5)
+- 4.0.x - changed versioning to fit with new release pipeline (still targets Pester 3.4.0)

-A task to install and run PowerShell Pester based tests (Based on Pester 3.3.5) The task takes three parameters
+A task to install and run PowerShell Pester based tests The task takes three parameters

 - The root folder to look for test scripts with the naming convention  *.tests.ps1.
 Defaults to $(Build.SourcesDirectory)\*